ansible/django-ansible-base/docs/api_documentation.md

 }
 ```

-Then add the following to your urls.py:
+Now add the following to your urls.py:
 ```
 from drf_spectacular.views import SpectacularAPIView, SpectacularRedocView, SpectacularSwaggerView